Healthy Dieting & Digestion Made Easy with Ayurveda

 Symptoms Tell A StoryThe first step to healing is learning patterns from your symptoms.
 Symptoms are clues that reveal underlying imbalances, showing you where your body is weak.
 Specifically, they reveal the doshas & qualities that may have become aggravated.
 If you notice a quality or dosha appears next to many of your symptoms, it helps you establish a pattern that may be systemic.

-Nervous stomach / butterflies indicates one or more of the following doshas and qualities are imbalanced:
+Nervous stomach / butterflies indicates one or more of the following doshas and qualities may be aggravated.
+Generally you would avoid foods and lifestyle habits that would aggravate these qualities:

 Key: V = Vata, P = Pitta, K = Kapha.
 A slash through a dosha means it an aggravated dosha.
 To learn more about the symbols above, click on them.